10th arrondissement of Marseille: Neighbourhoods

 The 10th arrondissement of Marseille includes six neighbourhoods (quartiers): la Capelette, Menpenti, Pont-de-Vivaux, Saint-Loup, Saint-Tronc, and La Timone and 25 IRIS including 24 IRIS housing and Prado Park.

 Public transport

 The Capelette neighbourhood is very poorly served by public transport.
-Only the number 18 line from Saint Loup to Castellane passes through Capelette.
+Only the number 18 line from Saint-Loup to Castellane passes through Capelette.

 Important monuments

-The Capelette district, named after the disused Capeletto chapel on the Bonnefoy boulevard, has a railroad bridge that crosses the avenue, as well as the church of St Laurent on the St Jean boulevard.
-It also has a beautiful garden, called the garden of Guy Azaïs.
+The Capelette district, named after the disused Capeletto chapel on Bonnefoy Boulevard, has a railroad bridge that crosses the avenue, as well as the church of St Laurent on St Jean Boulevard.
+It also has a beautiful garden called the Garden of Guy Azaïs.